 Video Games Addiction – Causes, Signs, and Treatment

-Although there are billions of people around the world playing video games daily, the vast majority of them will not develop an addiction to gaming.
+However, unfortunately, gaming is subjective, and sometimes, people will not stop after playing for an hour or two.
+That being said, although there are billions of people around the world playing video games daily, the vast majority of them will not develop an addiction to gaming.
 However, 3-4% of active gamers will start exhibiting patterns of addictive behavior when it comes to playing video games, which can significantly affect their lives in a negative way.

 This is why World Health Organization defines gaming disorder as “a pattern of gaming behavior,” which affects people’s everyday lives as they prioritize playing video games over their other activities, and continue to do so despite negative consequences that such behavior may entail.